 His primary area of specialisation is biomass gasification and biogas digesters.
 During his tenure at the University of Fort Hare, he raised significant funding and implemented a considerable number of renewable energy projects in the Eastern Cape.
 He also managed a number of renewable energy projects on behalf of the Faculty of Science and Agriculture.
 He is a recipient of the prestigious University of Fort Hare Vice Chancellor’s Emerging Researcher medal for the year 2012.
 Prof Mamphweli joined Stellenbosch University in July 2017 as Director for the Centre for Renewable and Sustainable Energy Studies (CRSES), a position he has held until present day.
 He became a full Professor in Process Engineering, and delivered his inaugural address on the 26th April 2018.
 Prof Mamphweli is a member of the South African Institute of Physics.
 In addition he is a member of a number of committees that deal with renewable energy issues at national government level.
 He was co-director of the African Research Universities Alliance (ARUA) until 2019.

-Dr Bernard Bekker
+Prof Bernard Bekker

 Associate Director & Eskom Chair in Power System Simulation